Xerox 860: Master Discs System

 The Xerox 860 employed a software distribution system based on "Master Discs."
 These floppy discs could boot the system, but only into a special "Disc Creation and Modification" environment, not into the regular operating system or word processor.
 Users were required to create "System Discs" from these Master Discs through a specific procedure that involved copying the software and configuring system parameters.
 Only these System Discs could then be used to boot the 860 into its normal working environment.

-Copy crotection and "locking"
+Copy protection and "locking"

 The Xerox 860 implemented a copy protection scheme through a mechanism known as "locking" or "personalization" based on the serial number of the particular machine: